ossec/ossec-docs/docs/syntax/head_ossec_config.active-responce.rst

 Location
 ^^^^^^^^

-All active-responce options must be configured in the /var/ossec/etc/ossec.conf and used within the <ossec_config> tag.
+All active-response options must be configured in the /var/ossec/etc/ossec.conf and used within the <ossec_config> tag.

 XML excerpt to show location: